Burp Suite, Website Hacking

 OS Command Injection

-Remote Command Injection or OS Injection is the vulnerability where the attacker tries to perform system-level commands directly through a vulnerable application in order to retrieve information of the webserver.
-Learn more about this vulnerability from here.
+Remote Command Injection or OS Injection is the vulnerability where the attacker tries to perform system-level commands directly through a vulnerable application.
+This is done in order to retrieve information from the web server.
+You can learn more about this vulnerability from here.

-Similar to the web shells, hackbar offers us Reverse shells too which thus could be used over with netcat and command injection vulnerability.
-So let’s dig them out.
+Similar to the web shells, Hackbar also offers reverse shells.
+You can use these with Netcat and command injection vulnerabilities.
+So, let’s dig them out.

-For the last time, check you bWAPP and navigate to OS Command Injection and hit the “hack” button and capture the request there.
+For the last time, check your bWAPP.
+Then navigate to OS Command Injection, hit the “hack” button, and capture the request there.

 As soon as we share the captured request to the Repeater, we got remind off to hit right-click after “www.nsa.gov” and then choose Hack Bar -> Reverse shell -> One Liner -> nc.
 But, remember to set the meta-character between the two commands.